vuejs/router/docs/guide/essentials/route-matching-syntax.md

 ## Sensitive and strict route options

-As mentioned in [the migration guide](../migration/index#removal-of-pathtoregexpoptions). `pathToRegexpOptions` and `caseSensitive` have been replaced with `sensitive` and `strict` options.
-Beside passing them per route, they can now also be directly passed when creating the router with `createRouter()`:
+By default, all routes are case-insensitive and match routes with or without a trailing slash. e.g. a route `/users` matches `/users`, `/users/`, and even `/Users/`.
+This behavior can be configured with the `strict` and `sensitive` options, they can be set both at a router and route level:

 ```js
 const router = createRouter({
   history: createWebHistory(),